adamgian/minify-selectors/README.md

 minify-selectors --input "example/dir/src" --output "example/dir/dist"
 ```

+⚠️ **Please note:**
-minify-selectors only supports regular CSS, HTML and JS files. minify-selectors should be one of the final steps in your build process — SASS/SCSS, LESS, Typescript, JQuery, Handlebars, etc. should be processed first.
+<br>minify-selectors only supports regular CSS, HTML and JS files. minify-selectors should be one of the final steps in your build process — SASS/SCSS, LESS, Typescript, JQuery, Handlebars, etc. should be compiled/transpiled first.

 ## Options